surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 - <b>Polar Area :</b> On selecting the checkbox polar area, it enables the polar view for each dimensions in pie chart.

--  <b>Donut :</b> chart are equal to pie chart.
+-  <b>Donut :</b> Chart are equal to pie chart.
 They show relationships of parts to a whole.
 - Select checkbox to enable Donut view.

 ![